Ktor 3.3.2 Help

 Register error handlers

-You can handle errors in your Ktor application by using the StatusPages plugin.
+You can handle errors in your Ktor application using the StatusPages plugin.

 1. Add a new dependency in the Gradle build file.